What you learn in the B.A. Music production

 It consists of two pieces of music chosen by you and refers to the main focus on composition, instrumental playing/vocals and sound engineering.
 Please choose only two of the three main focuses and apply both focuses to your two pieces.

 The pieces of music can be played live - solo or with accompaniment - and/or from tape.
-Please present yourself live on your chosen main instrument.
+Please present yourself live on your main instrument of choice.
 The quality of the practical component of the entrance examination is decisive for the assessment of your ability to study artistic and musical studies at the Berlin School of Popular Arts.

 Berlin School of Popular Arts (SOPA) on Spotify